-2008 Regulatory Activity
+2009 Regulatory Activity

-Cost of Capital Application
+Cost of Capital Proceeding

 On May 1, 2008, as required under the Rate Case Plan, Cal Water filed Application 08-05-002 requesting a review of its authorized rate of return.
-Cal Water requested a rate of return on rate base of 9,90% reflecting a 12.57% return on common equity verses the current 10.2% return on common equity previously approved by the CPUC.
-If Cal Water's proposal is adopted, rates would increase \$14.9 million annually or 4,26%.
-In September, the Commission held three days of evidentiary hearings on the applications of Cal Water, Golden State Water Company, and California-American Water Company.
-The Commission's Division of Ratepayer Advocates is the only other participating party in the proceeding.
+Cal Water requested a rate of return on rate base of 9.90% reflecting a 12.57% return on common equity versus the 10.2% return on common equity previously approved by the CPUC.
+In September of 2008, the Commission held three days of evidentiary hearings on the applications of Cal Water, Golden State Water Company, and California-American Water Company.
+The Commission's Division of Ratepayer Advocates was the only other participating party in the proceeding.
 All parties filed opening and reply briefs in October, 2008.
-An Administrative Law Judge has issued a draft decision which will be considered by the Commission in the first quarter of 2009.
-As the cost of capital was a contested matter, Cal Water cannot predict whether or when this application would change rates, or the magnitude of any potential changes.
+An Administrative Law Judge issued a decision which was considered by the Commission in the first quarter of 2009.
+The final decision was adopted on May 7, 2009 in Decision 09-05-019.
+The CPUC declined to change the adopted return on equity, reauthorizing 10.2%.
+However, the Commission slightly changed Cal Water's adopted capital structure (the relative amounts of debt and equity) which changed the authorized overall rate of return on rate base to 8.58% for all districts.
+This represented an increased authorized return for eight districts and a reduced return for sixteen districts.
+The overall revenue decrease for the company was calculated to be \$1.8 million.

-2007 GRC Filing
+2007 GRC Escalation Rate Increase

 On July 3, 2007, Cal Water filed its 2007 GRC application covering eight districts and general office costs.
 On July 10, 2008, the CPUC approved a settlement between Cal Water and the Division of Ratepayer Advocates, and authorized annual rate increases for eight districts of \$33.4 million.
 In its order, the CPUC allowed Cal Water to file immediately to recover its increased general costs in all other districts.
-As of October 15, 2008, Cal Water had made effective \$13.7 million of additional rate increases in fifteen districts.
-The CPUC order also allows for additional rate increases, including escalation increases, which may be requested in 2009 and 2010, and offset increases after construction of certain large capital projects.
-In accordance with state law, Cal Water will also be allowed to recover the difference between interim rates authorized on July 1, 2008 and final rates approved on July 10, 2008.
+The CPUC order also allows for additional rate increases, including escalation increases, which Cal Water requested in 2009 and will also request in 2010, and offset increases after construction of certain large capital projects.
+In June 2009, Cal Water filed escalation rate increase in 11 districts to increase rates by \$9.2 million.
+These filings were approved effective in July as requested.